Superconducting-Circuits-Research-Group/labber-drivers/MultiQubit_PulseGenerator/MultiQubit_PulseGenerator_Doc.md

 # Multi Qubit Experiment Manual

 ## T1 measurement
 1. Set sequence to be 'CP/CPMG'.
    Set 'Number of qubits' to be 1 (single qubit case), 'Local XY' to be True.
    'Pulse period' won't be used.
-Set '# of pi pulses' to be -1 (This stands for 'T1 measurement'), 'Sequence duration' to be 0.
+   Set 'Number of pi pulses' to be -1 (This stands for 'T1 measurement').
+   Set 'Sequence duration' to be 0.
    'Add pi pulses to Q', 'Edge-to-edge pulses' won't be used.

 2. Set 'Sample rate', 'Number of points', 'First pulse delay' properly.
 If you want to fix the pi pulse and move the readout pulse for each waveform in a sequence, turn off 'Align pulses to end of waveform'.
 If not, turn it on.
 In this case, 'First pulse delay' won't affect the sequence unless it is very small.
 Turn off 'Trim waveform to sequence'.
 3. Set the parameters in '1-QB gates' properly.
 For detailed explanation, see 'Common parameters' below.
 Typical settings: 'Pulse type' is 'Square', 'Use DRAG' is off, 'Uniform pulse shape' is on.
 4. Pulse #1 will be the pi pulse.
 Set the 'Width', 'Amplitude' according to the shape of the pi pulse.
 Set 'Plateau', 'Frequency' to be 0.
 Don't need to set the parameters for other pulses: in T1 measurement, only pulse #1 is used.